GSA/digitalgov.gov/content/resources/2/how-to-get-your-open-data-on-data-gov.md

   </li>
 </ol>

 <span style="font-weight: 400">Once you have coordinated with Data.gov on these two items, automated nightly updates to Data.gov can be set up very quickly.
-Non-federal organizations can provide the necessary information through¬ </span>[the form](http://www.data.gov/local/add).
+Non-federal organizations can provide the necessary information through </span>[the form](http://www.data.gov/local/add).

 <h2 id="step-2" style="padding-top: 50px">
   Step 2.
 Coordinate with Data.gov